/*

 <<link "D. Continue the hold.
 You're still above zero-fuel reserve; the 45 minutes is a conservative floor not a cliff."
 "Dec4b_Continue">><</link>>

-</div>"Two-seven Echo Romeo, minimum fuel acknowledged, cleared out of hold, proceed direct BIGGY, then direct CHANT, descend and maintain 3,000, expect the approach at Teterboro, runway in use is now 6."
+</div>"Two-seven Echo Romeo, minimum fuel acknowledged, cleared out of hold, proceed direct BIGGY, descend and maintain 3,000, expect vectors for the approach at Teterboro.
+Be advised the runway in use is now 6."

 <<goto "Dec5_RunwayChange">>"Two-seven Echo Romeo, approved, cleared direct Morristown, descend and maintain 3,000, contact Morristown Approach 118.825."